 Products meeting this classification are submitted for premarket assessment and are assigned a Natural Product Number (NPN).

-Product Composition: Any fortification of ingredients or novel preparation as per the definition (of a supplemented food when a vitamin, mineral, amino acid, herbal or bioactive ingredient is added to a food), would shift the classification into territory of Supplemented Food.
+Product Composition: Any fortification of ingredients or novel preparation as per the definition (of a supplemented food when a vitamin, mineral, amino acid, herbal or bioactive ingredient is added to food), would shift the classification into the territory of Supplemented Food.

-Public Perception: of food plays a big role in classification.
+Public Perception: food plays a big role in classification.
 Questions you may ask yourself are: Have I eaten this before?
 Am I able to purchase this at the local grocer?
 Is there any historic or traditional use?
 Has another country been eating this food for centuries?
 Etc.

 The Experts at Quality Smart Solutions can review your formulation to determine product classification.

 It should be noted some ingredients are not permitted in supplemented foods.
 There are also specific ingredient limits set out for these types of products.
 Health Canada has posted several guidance documents that refer to specific types of supplemented foods (such as caffeinated energy drinks).

 Risk statements, directions of use, and other labeling items are often required on the label for supplemented foods, depending on the number of ingredients within the formula.
 This is explained in the application guidance document to which your product best fits or can be assigned by Health Canada during their review of the application.
 Similarly, both products will require a Nutrition Facts Panel and will follow general food labeling regulations.